yufeizhao/yufeizhao.github.io/gtac/index.md

 [Tutorial in editing Wikipedia](https://en.wikipedia.org/wiki/Help:Introduction)

 You are asked to do more than simply editing.
-This is a literature search and expository writing assignment.
+This is a **literature research and expository writing assignment**.
 It is your job to look up and learn a topic and then distill the most important information in the format of a Wikipedia article.

 How to select a topic: